-This huge bird is native to Australia and some tropical countries, and you better not make them angry as they have a reputation of lashing out!
+This huge bird is native to Australia and some tropical countries, and you better not make them angry as they have a reputation for lashing out!

-In this post, you’ll discover the ultimate list of cassowary facts, a bird you don’t really want to come across any time soon unless it can’t get to you.
+In this post, you’ll discover the ultimate list of cassowary facts, a dangerous bird that you don’t really want to come across any time soon unless it can’t get to you.

 Interesting cassowary facts

 The cassowary is a large bird that is native to the northeast of Australia, Papua New Guinea, and Indonesia.
 They also live on several islands in the region as well.
 These include East Nusa Tenggara and the Maluku Islands.

 Whether or not these birds are actually native to these islands is unknown.
 It’s possible these birds were introduced on these islands by people trading young birds.

 2. These are some of the biggest birds on the planet

 The southern cassowary, the species that lives in Australia, is one of the biggest birds on the planet.
 It’s the third-tallest and also the second-heaviest bird in the world!

 Only the emu and ostrich stand taller than the southern cassowary.

 One of the most remarkable cassowary facts is that the females are actually bigger than the males!
 They also tend to be more brightly colored than their male counterparts.